Understanding Art: The History of Modern African Art

 - Tutor: Alinta Sara

-African art in Western art history has often been perceived as belonging to the realm of the past, and frequently described as 'traditional', or as 'folk art'.
+Concentrating on modern and contemporary African art, this course will challenge the assumption made so often by art historians and gallery curators that African art belongs under the categories of folk art or so-called 'tribal' art or is somehow unchanging and traditional.
 With this course we will try to break out of those clichés to discover the exciting history, and sheer diversity and vibrancy, of modern and contemporary art in Africa.

 Of course, contemporary African art is difficult to define.
 There are 54 countries located on the continent, each with its own history, culture and traditions.
 Even within a single country there are also numerous artists, each with her or his own artistic agenda.
 To try and cope with the breadth of this topic in a short course, we will explore the world of modern and contemporary African art across the continent by adopting a thematic approach, each week taking a different strand of the rich tapestry of African artistic culture and history to explore.